 Welcome to the Tree Care Advocate website!
 If you are committed to volunteerism, to helping make your community and state a healthier place to live, and if you think that trees, shrubs, vines, and other natural resources add to the quality of life in your community, then you've found a home.

-Since the program began as a two-year pilot projected funded by the USDA Forest Service in 1993, hundreds of people from Minnesota and Western Wisconsin have completed the training.
-More importantly, in excess of 97,000 documented volunteer hours have been contributed by Minnesota Tree Care Advisors.
+Since the program began as a two-year pilot project funded by the USDA Forest Service in 1993, hundreds of people from Minnesota and Western Wisconsin have completed the training.
+More importantly, in excess of 114,000 documented volunteer hours have been contributed by the Minnesota Tree Care Advocate volunteers since 1993.

-If you are interested in gaining an in depth understanding of your urban forest and are committed to volunteerism, look at what it takes to participate as a Tree Care Advisor, Citizen Pruner, and/or Tree Steward.
+If you are interested in gaining an in-depth understanding of your urban forest and are committed to volunteerism, look at what it takes to participate as a Tree Care Advisor or Tree Steward.